MatiasNiiinivirta/Slowdown_NotificationApp/README.md

 -Select Download ZIP and extract it to a folder on your computer.

 Open in Visual Studio
--Open Visual Studio 2022 (or later).
+-Open Visual Studio 2022.
 -Choose Open a project or solution and select the .sln file from the extracted folder.

 Run the App
--Click the Start (▶️) button or press F5 to run the app.
+-Click the Start button or press F5 to run the app.